v7herman4/COE-TK-AI-Builder-Consumption/README.md

 2. In the Power Platform maker experience, navigate to the target environment and import the solution.
 3. Publish all customizations.
 4. Ensure the following Power Automate Flow is turned on: AI Builder Consumption Tenant Update
 5. Run the Power Automate Flow and wait for it to finish.
+This may take anywhere from 10 minutes to one hour.
 6. The newly created field "AI Builder Overage" on the Environment table is a roll-up field.
 Because roll-up fields aggregate nightly you must run the System Job for this field manually if you want to see instant results.
 To update the System Job, navigate to the System Job area, search for "\*ai" (sans quotes), select the record as below and resume the job from the "More Actions" button as shown below.

 ![image](https://github.com/v7herman4/COE-TK-AI-Builder-Consumption/assets/89024016/43369ace-7fd8-463c-b120-bb8891967e40)